KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 ![Preparing for your first screen of source code.](images/ch2.100clean.png)

+The first and most important block of code we'll write for any application, including the font editor, is what's called the `LOAD` block.
+This is the top-level definition of what the program is.
+It makes plain the composition of the program in memory.
+For particularly large programs, one `LOAD` block might invoke others.
+For us, though, we can get away with just one.

-Let's provide this block with a title (useful for when we run `INDEX`, which I'll explain later), and a command to load another block.
+Let's provide this block with a title (useful for when we run `INDEX`, used to get a summary of what a range of blocks contain), and a command to load another block.
 Do not worry about how I chose this other block; honestly, it's arbitrary.
 It also, at this point at least, doesn't matter that we haven't provided any source code for this other block yet, because we'll just `CLEAN` it later first.

     0 SET ( Chapter 2 Font Editor   saf2 2016apr17 )
     2 SET MARKER empty